SSH related features:

 This may seem surprising, but it makes perfect sense.
 Keep in mind that if somebody were able to control any part of the communication path, they could actually reroute the traffic to another computer.
 This could then play the role of the computer which you actually wanted to connect to (this is called a man-in-the-middle attack), and could either display fake data or obtain information from the client computer.
 A feature called known_hosts can prevent this.

-A SSH client should also support a variety of authentication methods.
+The SSH terminal should also support a variety of authentication methods.
 These include username/password, public/private key, and various custom formats.
 The latter might include a system where the server could obtain information that only the authorized users know, e.g. by using a SecurID card or by sending an access code to the user's mobile phone.

-Other typical must have features for a ssh client would be:
+Other typical must have features for would be:

 SSH Connection via Proxy

-Obviously, the client still needs to be able to perform the functions of a terminal emulator but also extra functions like printing, logging, script-automation and so on.
+Thus, in addition to secure connection and encrypted transmission of raw data, the client still needs to be able to perform the functions of a terminal emulator (supporting various terminal emulations), but also extra functions like printing, logging, script-automation and so on.